dddrrreee/cs140e-23win/labs/16-nrf-networking/README.md

   7. You should power up and also (as is common) wait "long enough" for the device to set itself up.
 In this case, delay 2 milliseconds.

   8. Finally: put the device in RX mode and return.
+The enum `rx_config` has the bits set the way we need them.

   9. In general add tons of asserts to verify that things are in the state you expect.